bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 Now, use `snpeff ann` to annotate your VCF with the predicted functional effects that these genetic variants may have.
 Output to a new (and final) VCF.

 For submission purposes, use `head` to grab just the first 100 lines of your final VCF and store this in a new VCF.
 You will submit this "sample" VCF along with the rest of your assignment. **YOU SHOULD NOT SUBMIT ANY OTHER VCFS, THEY ARE TOO BIG**.
-Depending on how your `.gitignore` is set up, you may need to do `git add --force <yoursamplevcf.vcf>`.
+Depending on how your `.gitignore` is set up, you may need to do `git add --force <yoursamplevcf.vcf>`.<br><br>

 ### Exercise 3: Exploratory data analysis